|

 honours under his belt, including European Supercup 1991, European

 Championship 1992, and League Cup in 1999.
-He transferred to
+He transferred to United

-United from Brondby in 1991 for a fee of £550,000.
-A renowned
+from Brondby in 1991 for a fee of £550,000.
+A renowned goalkeeper,

-goalkeeper, with highly developed ball-stopping skills, fast
+with highly developed ball-stopping skills, fast reflexes and

-for United and scored 1 goal.
+United and scored 1 goal.
 He left United in 1999 for Sporting

 Lisbon.